Barcelona coach Gerardo Martino believes there is no point in putting referees in a vulnerable position when decisions they make are questionable.

 Officials were once again the talking point this week as Cesar Muniz Fernandez pointed to the spot to give Real Madrid a fortunate penalty to beat Elche 2-1 in the sixth minute of injury time on Wednesday.

-Martino refused to criticize the officiating in Spain, though, even after Barca president Sandro Rosell ridiculed the penalty call, instead calling on his side to focus on maintaining its own strong run of form when it faces Almeria this weekend.
+However, Martino refused to criticise the officiating in Spain, even despite Barca president Sandro Rosell ridiculing the award of a penalty, instead calling on his side to focus on maintaining their own strong run of form when they face Almeria this weekend.

-Muniz will not officiate in any matches this weekend in La Liga as Spain's referreeing technical committee has decided to give him a two-game rest following a torrent of criticism levelled his way.
+Muniz will not officiate in any matches this weekend in La Liga as Spain's referreeing technical committee has decided to give him a two-game rest following a torrent of criticism levelled at the official.

-The same referee was also involved in other questionable decisions the week before between Barcelona and Sevilla, where Los Rojiblancos midfielder Ivan Rakitic's header was controversially disallowed in the Catalans' 3-2 win.
+The same referee was also involved in other questionable decisions the week before between Barcelona and Sevilla, where los Rojiblancos defender Juan Cala's header was controversially disallowed in the Catalans' 3-2 win.